RomainSepulchre/DOTS-ECS_Experiments/Notes/ECSConcepts.md

 Archetypes matching a query are cached until a new archetypes is added to the world.
 Since the number of existing archetypes in world should stabilize early in the program lifetime, caching usually helps to make queries much faster.

+More information on how to use query in [iterating over entities section in the systems notes](Systems.md#iterate-over-components-in-systems).

 ## Access entity and components with jobs

 To do that we can use 2 special jobs types: